 This track emphasizes the theories, skills, and tools required for effective teaching in Physical Therapy.
 Students' clinical projects will emphasize the development, implementation and evaluation of a course or course component with other health professionals, patients, or the general public.

 EDUCATION COURSES

-D.P.T., Master's and BSPT graduates attend all
+D.P.T., Master's and B.S.P.T. graduates are required to successfully complete all

 Courses Credit Hours AHPT 7404 Educational Evaluation in Allied Health 4

 CLINICAL PROJECT